jftuga/utils/README.md

 # utils
-a small collection if outdated utilities
+a small collection of outdated command-line utilities